mwang87/ReDU-MS2-Documentation/docs/AnalyzeYourData_CoAnalysis_at_GNPS.md

  **IMAGE**

  4. Select the files you wish to include in the coanalysis by clicking the desired group button (*i.e.* G1-G6).
+If you mis-selected a group you must reload the page.
    * The orange buttons in the center of the screen correspond to Sample Information categories.

    **IMAGE**